RENoMafex/RENoMafex/README.md

 ## Facts about me:
 I am Malte Schilling from Germany, i am currently 29 years old!
 Even if i don't write code for a living, i like coding small things in my free time.

-- 🔭 I’m currently working on some small Shell scripts, to improve QOL when working in bash or zsh.
+- 🔭 I’m currently working on a performance optimized [grc](https://github.com/garabik/grc) clone written in c++.
 - 🌱 I’m currently learning ZSH, vim and C(++).
-- 👯 I’m looking to collaborate on anything i'm interested in.
+- 👯 I’m looking to collaborate on anything.
 - 💬 Ask me about anything you want.
 <!-- - 📫 How to reach me: to be anounced :D
 - ⚡ Fun fact: Ants don't have lungs, they "breathe" through tiny openings in their bodies called spiracles. -->